Nanophotonics with Layered Semiconductor

 Electrons in two-dimensional layered semiconductors like MoS2 possess additional degrees of freedom compared to conventional semiconductors.
 Apart from charge and spin, they can be assigned valley (direction) and layer indexes.
-This opens up many opportunities for the observation of novel physical phenomena and constitutes a new resource for the design of optoelectronic devices.
+The opens up many opportunities for the observation of novel physical phenomena and constitutes a new resource for the design of optoelectronic devices for information processing.

 The interplay between spin, valley and layer numbers in few-layer van der Waals semiconductors gives rise to very rich exciton Physics.
-Our group investigates the optical properties of these fascinating materials through a combination of low-temperature photoluminescence, optical polarization, magneto-photoluminescence, photocurrent and scanning-tunneling microscopy techniques.
+Our team investigates the optical properties of these fascinating materials through a combination of low-temperature photoluminescence, optical polarization, magneto-photoluminescence, and photocurrent techniques.

-A major focus of our research is the demonstration of novel nano-optical effects, where light-matter interaction is governed by specific spin and valley Physics.
-The overarching goal is a better understanding of optical chirality at the nanoscale: its physical origin, its enhancement and manipulation, and possible chiral nanophotonic devices.
+An overarching goal of our research is a better understanding and exploitation of optical chirality at the nanoscale: its physical origin, its enhancement and manipulation, and possible chiral nanophotonic devices.
+A major focus of our research is thus the demonstration of novel nano-optical effects governed by specific spin and valley Physics.